awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetDynamoDBContext.md

 **Note**
 To perform this operation in the background, use the `LoadAsync` method instead\.

-## Query<a name="w66aac17c17c21c35c31"></a>
+## Query<a name="w144aac17c17c21c35c31"></a>

 Queries a table based on query parameters you provide\.

 You can query a table only if it has a composite primary key \(partition key and sort key\)\.
 When querying, you must specify a partition key and a condition that applies to the sort key\.

 Suppose that you have a client\-side `Reply` class mapped to the `Reply` table in DynamoDB\.
 The following C\# code example queries the `Reply` table to find forum thread replies posted in the past 15 days\.
 The `Reply` table has a primary key that has the `Id` partition key and the `ReplyDateTime` sort key\.
-For more information about the `Reply` table, see [Creating Tables and Loading Sample Data](SampleData.md)\.
+For more information about the `Reply` table, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.

 **Example**